tfsec/tfsec.github.io/_docs/aws/AWS082.md

 ---
-title: aws-vpc-no-default-vpc - AWS best practice to not use the default VPC for workflows
+title: AWS best practice to not use the default VPC for workflows
+shortcode: aws-vpc-no-default-vpc
+legacy: AWS082
 summary: AWS best practice to not use the default VPC for workflows
 resources: [aws_default_vpc]
-permalink: /docs/aws/aws-vpc-no-default-vpc/
+permalink: /docs/aws/vpc/no-default-vpc/
+redirect_from:
+  - /docs/aws/AWS082/
 ---

 ### Explanation